antonio59/aafairshare/docs/currency-fix.md

 1. **Currency Selection Removed**: The app now exclusively uses GBP (£) as the currency.
 2. **Language Settings Removed**: The app now uses English only.
-3. **Export Option Removed**: The export functionality has been removed from settings as it's handled in analytics.
+3. **Export Option Removed**: The export functionality has been removed from settings.
 4. **Notifications References Removed**: References to notifications were removed as they're not being used.
 5. **User Preferences Removed**: The preferences column was completely removed from the database.
 6. **Settings Table Dropped**: The entire settings table was dropped as it's no longer needed.